-- Build a planned giving program.
+- Lay the foundations for a robust planned giving program.

-- Attend the Board Development Committee meetings
+- Be a pivotal attendee at the Board Development Committee meetings.